-- 81. Defendant Teva is incorporated in Israel with its principal executive offices at 5 Basel Street, P.O.
+31. Defendant Teva is incorporated in Israel with its principal executive offices at 5 Basel Street, P.O.
 Box 3190, Petach Tikva, 4951033, Israel.
 Teva's U.S. wholly-owned subsidiary Teva USA has its principal offices at 1090 Horsham Road, North Wales, Pennsylvania, 19454.
 Teva engages in interstate commerce within this District and regularly transacts business within the State of Connecticut.
 Teva ADS are listed and traded on the NYSE under the symbol "TEVA."
 Teva ADS are traded in the United States.
-Teva ordinary shares trade on the Tel Aviv Stock Exchange ("TASE") under the symbol "TEVA." - 82.
-Defendant Vigodman was Teva's President and CEO from February 11, 2014 through February 6, 2017 and a Director from June 22, 2009 through February 6, 2017.
-Vigodman signed and certified certain of Teva's reports on Forms 20-F and 6-K filed with the SEC during the Relevant Period, as set forth herein. - 83.
-Defendant Desheh was Teva's CFO from July 2008 through June 30, 2017, except from October 30, 2013 to February 11, 2014, during which he served as Teva's Interim CEO and President.
-Desheh also was Teva's Group Executive Vice President ("EVP") from 2012 to June
+Teva ordinary shares trade on the Tel Aviv Stock Exchange ("TASE") under the symbol "TEVA."

+32. Defendant Vigodman was Teva's President and CEO from February 11, 2014 through February 6, 2017, and a Director from June 22, 2009 through February 6, 2017.
+Vigodman signed and certified certain of Teva's reports on Forms 20-F and 6-K filed with the SEC during the Relevant Period, as set forth herein.

-- 30, 2017.
-Desheh signed and certified certain of Teva's reports on Forms 20-F and 6-K filed with the SEC during the Relevant Period, as set forth herein. - 84.
-Defendant Olafsson was President and CEO of Teva's Global Generic Medicines Group from July 1, 2014 until December 5, 2016.
+33. Defendant Desheh was Teva's CFO from July 2008 through June 30, 2017, except from October 30, 2013 to February 11, 2014, during which he served as Teva's Interim CEO and President.
+Desheh also was Teva's Group Executive Vice President ("EVP") from 2012 to June 30, 2017.
+Desheh signed and certified certain of Teva's reports on Forms 20-F and 6-K filed with the SEC during the Relevant Period, as set forth herein.

+34. Defendant Yaacov "Kobi" Altman ("Altman") was Teva's Acting CFO from October 31, 2013 through February 11, 2014.
+Altman signed and certified certain of Teva's reports on Forms 20-F and 6-K filed with the SEC during the Relevant Period, as set forth herein.

+35. Defendant Olafsson was President and CEO of Teva's Global Generic Medicines Group from July 1, 2014 until December 5, 2016.
 Prior to joining Teva, Olafsson held senior leadership and other positions, within Actavis between 2003 and 2014.
-As President and CEO of Teva's Global Generics Medicines Group, Olafsson possessed the power and authority to control the contents of the Company's reports to the SEC concerning Teva's U.S. generics business and was provided with copies of the Company's reports and press releases alleged herein to be misleading before, or shortly after, their issuance and had the ability and opportunity to prevent their issuance or cause them to be corrected. - 85.
-Defendant Kåre Schultz ("Schultz") has served as the President and CEO of Teva since November 1, 2017.
+As President and CEO of Teva's Global Generics Medicines Group, Olafsson possessed the power and authority to control the contents of the Company's reports to the SEC concerning Teva's U.S. generics business and was provided with copies of the Company's reports and press releases alleged herein to be misleading before, or shortly after, their issuance and had the ability and opportunity to prevent their issuance or cause them to be corrected.

+36. Defendant Kåre Schultz ("Schultz") has served as the President and CEO of Teva since November 1, 2017.
 In addition, Schultz has served on the Company's Board of Directors since November 1, 2017.
-Schultz signed and certified certain of Teva's periodic reports filed with the SEC during the Relevant Period, as set forth herein. - 86.
-Defendant Michael McClellan ("McClellan") was Teva's Executive Vice President and CFO from November 2017 until November 8, 2019.
-Prior to serving in that role, McClellan was Teva's Interim Group CFO from July 2017 to November 2017 and Senior Vice President and CFO, Global Specialty Medicines from 2015 to November 2017.
-McClellan signed and certified certain of Teva's periodic reports filed with the SEC during the Relevant Period, as set forth herein. - 87.
-Defendants Vigodman, Desheh, Olafsson, Schultz, and McClellan are sometimes referred to herein collectively as the "Individual Defendants."
+Schultz signed and certified certain of Teva's periodic reports filed with the SEC during the Relevant Period, as set forth herein.

+37. Defendant Michael McClellan ("McClellan") was Teva's Executive Vice President and CFO from November 2017 until November 8, 2019.
+Prior to serving in that role,

+McClellan was Teva's Interim Group CFO from July 2017 to November 2017 and Senior Vice President and CFO, Global Specialty Medicines from 2015 to November 2017.
+McClellan signed and certified certain of Teva's periodic reports filed with the SEC during the Relevant Period, as set forth herein.

+38. Defendants Vigodman, Desheh, Altman, Olafsson, Schultz, and McClellan are sometimes referred to herein collectively as the "Individual Defendants."